Go2SchooI/Go2SchooI.github.io/_posts/2023-12-18-Paper-Read-3-Inverse Kinematics.md

 \dot{x}=J \dot{q} \quad \dot{q}=J^{-1} \dot{x}
 $$

-Jacobian Transpose), which is the replacement of the difficult inverse operation with a transpose of the Jacobi matrix from the following equation
+Jacobian Transpose), which is the replacement of the difficult inverse operation with a transpose of the Jacobian matrix from the following equation

 $$
 \tau=J^T F